mrakgr/The-Spiral-Language/readme.md

 {got : 1i32}
 ```

 The `print_static` statements get executed as a part of partial evaluation.
 When the codebase gets bigger they are good for ensuring whether the partial evaluator is tracing a particular segment.
 They might be good for experimentation to get a better sense for how the system works.
-Keyed comment macros and doing a find in the output file for them is also a good fit for this purpose.
+Sprinkling `print_static` statements can be useful for narrowing down the locations of stack overflow errors.

 ### Type Inference